 With respect to voltage ranges:

 an asynchronously connected power park module, an asynchronously connected power-to-gas demand unit, an asynchronously connected demand facility and an asynchronously connected electricity storage module shall be capable of staying connected to the remote-end HVDC converter station isolated AC network and operating within the voltage ranges (per unit), for the time periods specified in Tables 9 and 10, Annex VII.
-The applicable voltage range and time periods specified are selected based on the reference 1 pu voltage;
+The applicable voltage range and time periods specified are selected based on the reference 1 pu voltage.
+The resulting ranges of the network voltage shall comply with the closest standardized voltages as defined in established technical standards, unless deviations can be proven based on the cost-benefit-analysis carried out for the connection point of the asynchronously connected power park module, an asynchronously connected power-to-gas demand unit, an asynchronously connected demand facility and an asynchronously connected electricity storage module DC-connected power park module;

 wider voltage ranges or longer minimum times for operation can be agreed between the relevant system operator, the relevant TSO and the asynchronously connected power park module owner, the asynchronously connected power-to-gas demand unit owner, the asynchronously connected demand facility owner and the asynchronously connected electricity storage module owner to ensure the best use of the technical capabilities of the asynchronously connected power park module, the asynchronously connected power-to-gas demand unit, the asynchronously connected demand facility and the asynchronously connected electricity storage module if needed to preserve or to restore system security.
 If wider voltage ranges or longer minimum times for operation are economically and technically feasible, the asynchronously connected power park module owner, the asynchronously connected power-to-gas demand unit owner, the asynchronously connected demand facility owner and the asynchronously connected electricity storage module owner shall not unreasonably withhold consent;